kingluddite/catchup-05-react-es6/README.md

 // A 15 percent tip on a total value of $100 would be $ 115.00
 ```

-// Review what was covered at a high level
+// Review slides - what was covered at a high level
 // Slack survey feedback link - https://forms.gle/h24r1eNacqRRQ68y9